FinweLtd/orion360-sdk-pro-examples-android/README.md

 - Manually configure pinch zoom gesture limit, or disable pinch zoom feature altogether
 - Listen for device orientation changes (sensor fusion events), to implement custom features

 > In mathematics, there are multiple alternatives for describing rotations.
 Probably the most well-known is Euler angles (yaw, pitch, roll).
-Unfortunately, Euler angle representation has severe issues, and thus professionally written algorithms typically use quaternions or rotation matrixes instead.
+Unfortunately, Euler angle representation has severe issues, and thus professionally written algorithms typically use quaternions or rotation matrices instead.
 Also the rotation order is very significant.
 Hence, it is quite common to get more than confused when trying to figure out rotations!
 As a developer, you don't need to worry about these much as Orion360 SDK handles all the complexity on behalf of you.
 In addition, this example shows how to convert a quaternion representation of the current device rotation to angle degrees, which can be understood much more easily.

 ### Touch